docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Starting in Premiere Pro CC 2014, importers can now choose the format they are rendering in, which allows importers to change pixel formats and quality based on criteria like enabled hardware and other Clip Source Settings, such as HDR.

-To handle the negotiation, implement *imSe­ lectClipFrameDescriptor*.
+To handle the negotiation, implement ``imSelectClipFrameDescriptor``.

 Clip Source Settings can be shown on file creation (for synthetic or custom importers) or when a clip is double-clicked.